 - Enter a name for the PST file.
 Type the Outlook data file as “.pst” and click OK to create a new PST.

 - The new PST file will be visible under Data Files

 - Next, click on File > Open & Export > Import/Export

 - Select Export a File in Import and Export Wizard and click the Next button.

 - Under the Export File window select Outlook Data File (.pst) and click the Next button.

 - Choose the required folder to export and check the option Include subfolders

 - Finally, click on browse to select a location to save the exported file.
-Also, click on Do not export duplicates items.
+Also, click on Do not export duplicate items.
 Click on Finish

 After following the above-mentioned three troubleshoots, you will be able to solve the issue of the Outlook data file has reached the maximum size.
 However, these methods come with some limitations.